Frequently Asked Questions

 Yes - Zookeeper understands and uses your selections in the active project.
 When you select faces, edges, bodies, or code regions, Zookeeper uses that context to make targeted edits, add features, or generate more precise prompts.

 Yes - You can ask Zookeeper questions about modeling, KCL, design decisions, or your active project.
-It will answer with guidance, explain steps, and can perform edits or generate models when you request them.
+It can research using the internet, explain tradeoffs, and make manufacturing-aware suggestions.
+When you ask, Zookeeper can also perform edits, apply changes, or generate models directly in your design.

 Be specific about what you want (dimensions, constraints, intended use) and include selections or reference geometry in the active project - clear prompts produce more accurate KCL results.
 Iterate: review the generated model, tweak parameters or ask for targeted edits, and accept Zookeeper's suggestions (fillets, holes, thickness changes) to quickly refine the design.